-The Housing Authority has offered various housing loans to the residents of the City.
+The Housing Authority has offered various housing loans to the residents of the City to create and maintain affordable housing for low and moderate income households.
 Four different types of housing loans are currently or were formerly funded from Community Development Block Grant (CDBG grant), HOME grant, Low and Moderate Income Housing Asset Fund (LMIHA) program income, and Building Equity and Growth in Neighborhoods Grant (BEGIN grant) funds.
+Certain Housing Authority loans will be forgiven or restructured when all requirements are met.
+Because of the uncertainty of collectability, the City has established a policy not to record forgivable and contingent loans on the financial statements.
+The non-forgivable loans are recorded on the financial statements.